LSSI-ETH/plmfit/README.md

 # plmfit
-PLMFIT is a framework that facilitates finetuning of  protein Language Models (currently supporting ProGen and ESM) with one of the following methods 1. full retraining 2. ulmfit 3. feature extraction 4. lightweight adapters.
+PLMFIT is a framework that facilitates finetuning of  protein Language Models (currently supporting ProGen and ESM) on custom/experimental sequence data with one of the following methods 1. full retraining 2. ulmfit 3. feature extraction 4. lightweight adapters.